kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 So instead you might look for a way to create a 'monolithical' binary which contains all the variants and dispatches internally.
 It turns out that this is suprisingly difficult.
 I devised a scheme to achieve this, compiling ISA-specific code into ISA-specific TUs and dispached via the VFT of a pure virtual base class, overriding the virtual member functions in the ISA-specific implementations in each ISA-specific TU.
 This works and is a reasonably general approach, but it's also cumbersome and requires a fair amount of compiler and build system artistry.

-What I really wanted was a method to achieve the dispatch witout massive intrusion into my coding, and without having to 'manually' decide which SIMD ISAs to address and how to 'tell the compiler' about it.
+What I really wanted was a method to achieve the dispatch without massive intrusion into my coding, and without having to 'manually' decide which SIMD ISAs to address and how to 'tell the compiler' about it.
 As it turns out, there is a ready-made solution which does just that - it's part of the highway library!

 ## How Does highway Do It?

 highway's internal dispatching code is much more sophisticated than one might see at a brief glance.
 There are several components which work hand in hand, and each of them saves a lot of work.
 This puts it beyond most SIMD library approaches, which simply offer to create a specific bit of binary for a given target ISA.´

 The first step is CPU detection.
-While the CPU family (like i86, ARM, RISCV) is detected and fixed at compile time, highway can figure out *at runtime* which specific SIMD ISA is available!
+While the CPU family (like x86, ARM, RISC-V) is detected and fixed at compile time, highway can figure out *at runtime* which specific SIMD ISA is available!
 This is the foundation of successful dispatch, and highway does it reliably.

 The second step is the capability to make the compiler emit machine code for any given ISA.
 While the previously described approach works 'from the outside' by using specific compiler flags, this can also be achieved 'from the inside' by using - typically compiler-specific - code which is made up of instructions outside the normal C++ standard and passed as, e.g., pragmas.
 This obviously requires first detecting which compiler is currently being used and then intimate knowledge of what the given compiler 'understands'. highway does both.